darcyg32/RSP-Anki-Flashcards/README.md

 # RSP Theory Flashcards

 ## Overview
-This Anki deck is designed to assist individuals in mastering theory concepts for RSP.
+This Anki deck is designed to assist individuals in studying theory concepts for RSP.
 Whether you're seeking to advance to novice, or you're just trying to revise some topics, these flashcards aim to reinforce key theoretical principles.

 ## Features
 - **Comprehensive Coverage:** Covers a wide range of theory topics from both _Cracking The Coding Interview_ and _The Algorithm Design Manual_.